 - Inexpensive – won’t break your wallet

-- Keeps the air able to move but louvers help control airflow so you don’t lose too much heat when you don’t have the fan on.
+- It keeps the air moving, but louvers help control airflow, so you don’t lose too much heat when you don’t have the fan on.

 - Worth it?
 Yes, that’s why I recommend it.